ritwik-deshpande/DigiDocs-Paperless-Office/frontend/readme.md

 # Frontend App
-This is the folder specific for frontend dweb portal
+This is the folder specific for frontend the web portal for DigiDocs